While it’s easy to find a simple cash register for under $100, a high-end POS system can set you back more than $2,000! What gives?

 Restaurant POS Systems Cost

-Restaurant POS systems come fitted with special features like:
+Restaurant POS systems cost less than you might think, and come fitted with special features like:

 - Table management